ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Plane (not Copter or Rover).

-Change between normal and :ref:`inverted flight <plane:inverted-flight>`.
+Change between normal and :ref:`inverted flight <inverted-flight>`.

 **Command parameters**